Optimal estimation in private distributed functional data analysis: Functional mean estimation with CDP

+In addition to phase transition phenomena, one key motivation for studying the minimax rates is to quantify the cost of privacy.

+As for the dense rates, $n^{-1}$ and $(n^2\epsilon^2)^{-1}$ exhibit the same non-private-vs.-CDP parametric rate pattern in the literature \citep[e.g.][]{cai2021cost}.

-\item The sparse rates, as shown in \eqref{eq_minimax_mean_cdp}, are $(nm)^{-2\alpha/(2\alpha+1)}$ and $(n^2m\epsilon^2)^{-\alpha/(\alpha+1)}$ for non-private and private cases respectively.
-The cost of preserving privacy is reflected in a reduction of the effective sample size from $nm$ to $n^2m\epsilon^2$ and a loss in the exponent of convergence rate.
-Note that the effect on $n$ changes from $n$ to $n^2\epsilon^2$ is consistent with the CDP property, while the change of exponent from $2\alpha/(2\alpha+1)$ to $\alpha/(\alpha+1)$ aligns with the CDP literature on non-parametric statistics \citep[e.g.][]{cai2023score}.
-Recall that in addition to the CDP, a unique feature in private sparse FDA is that one function consists of multiple univariate observations, suggesting the user-level DP (see \Cref{remark_user_level} in \Cref{section_mean_cdp_setup}).
-This explains the decrease in the effective sample size from $m$ to $m\epsilon^2$, which is of the same pattern in the user-level CDP literature \citep[e.g.][]{levy2021learning}.
+The sparse rates, as shown in \eqref{eq_minimax_mean_cdp}, are $(nm)^{-2\alpha/(2\alpha+1)}$ and $(n^2m\epsilon^2)^{-\alpha/(\alpha+1)}$.
+The cost of preserving privacy is reflected in a reduction of the effective sample size from $nm$ to $n^2m\epsilon^2$ and a loss in the exponent.
+The effect on $n$ changes from $n$ to $n^2\epsilon^2$ is consistent with the CDP property, while the change of exponent from $2\alpha/(2\alpha+1)$ to $\alpha/(\alpha+1)$ aligns with the CDP literature on non-parametric statistics \citep[e.g.][]{cai2023score}.
+A unique feature in private sparse FDA is that one function consists of $m$ observations, suggesting the user-level DP (see \Cref{remark_user_level} in \Cref{section_mean_cdp_setup}).
+This explains the effect on $m$ changes from $m$ to $m\epsilon^2$, which is of the same pattern in the user-level CDP literature \citep[e.g.][]{levy2021learning}.